op3/AngularCorrelation.jl/README.md

 Supplying parity and electromagnetic character information for anything but the first transition and first two states is useless.
-Strictly speaking, the parity of the states involved is ignored as well.
+The parity of the states is optional (but a useful cross-check to make sure the transition makes sense)
-In a future version, I might include a check to make sure that the cascade is valid.

 ## Conventions